lucidrains/x-clip/README.md

-    decoupled_contrastive_learning = True,  # use decoupled contrastive learning (DCL) objective function, removing positive pairs from the denominator of the InfoNCE loss (CLOOB + DCL) extra_latent_projection = True,         # whether to use separate projections for text-to-image vs image-to-text comparisons (CLOOB) use_visual_ssl = True,                  # whether to do self supervised learning on iages visual_ssl_type = 'simclr',             # can be either 'simclr' or 'simsiam', depending on using DeCLIP or SLIP use_mlm = False,                        # use masked language learning (MLM) on text (DeCLIP) text_ssl_loss_weight = 0.05,            # weight for text MLM loss image_ssl_loss_weight = 0.05            # weight for image self-supervised learning loss
+    decoupled_contrastive_learning = True,  # use decoupled contrastive learning (DCL) objective function, removing positive pairs from the denominator of the InfoNCE loss (CLOOB + DCL) extra_latent_projection = True,         # whether to use separate projections for text-to-image vs image-to-text comparisons (CLOOB) use_visual_ssl = True,                  # whether to do self supervised learning on iages use_mlm = False,                        # use masked language learning (MLM) on text (DeCLIP) text_ssl_loss_weight = 0.05,            # weight for text MLM loss image_ssl_loss_weight = 0.05            # weight for image self-supervised learning loss